Framework Requirements Traceability Matrix

 System Scope

-MOOSE's scope is to provide a set of interfaces for building Finite Element Method (FEM) simulations.
+MOOSE's scope is to provide a set of interfaces for building FEM simulations.
 Abstractions to all underlying libraries are provided.

 Solving coupled problems where competing physical phenomena impact one and other in a significant nonlinear fashion represents a serious challenge to several solution strategies.
 Small perturbations in strongly-coupled parameters often have very large adverse effects on convergence behavior.
 These adverse effects are compounded as additional physics are added to a model.
 To overcome these challenges, MOOSE employs three distinct yet compatible systems for solving these types of problems.